Inventory - Quick Start

 Customising to make and keep changes requires you to copy and save the read-only workbook.

-The instruction for this are in the text below however it'll be easier if you what the video above from the chapter "Customising your Workbook" The animation below shows how to select a charpter.
+The instruction for this are in the text below however it'll be easier if you watch the video above from the chapter "Customising your Workbook" The animation below shows how to select a chapter.
 So scrollup up the article to the video and select the chapter "Customising your workbook" .

 This is the transcript: